Citrom67/Rule34-Scrapper/README.md

 # Rule34-Scrapper
-A JavaScript, most specifically a NodeJS Rule34 image downloader for personal use
+A JavaScript, more specifically a NodeJS Rule34 image downloader

 ## Dependencies
 - NodeJS (made with 17.3)